Trxppy/ecosystem-simulator/readme.md

 - [X] Dead orgnanism utilization
 - Dead organisms are not deleted and can be eaten by other organisms
 - [X] Allow user to reset and re-enter organisms in the environment
-- [ ] Add rename function in application console
+- [X] Add rename function in application console
 - Renames all organisms with given species name and updates parent species information
 - [X] Convert plant and animal output to __dict__ objects
 - [X] Convert savedata to JSON format
+- [X] Add transfer saved organisms feature to environment
+- Transfers new organisms from output to the user list of organism
-- [ ] Format output data to folder corresponding with simulation day
+- [X] Format output data to folder corresponding with simulation day

 ## Future Update Ideas
 - [ ] Add pack behavior simulation